Fedor Chudinov vs. Frank Buglioni: Background

-The fight
+Fight details

 In the opening round, Chudinov adopted an aggressive stance, utilising his jab effectively and delivering straight right punches.
 Conversely, Buglioni maintained a defensive position, countering with rapid combinations while situated against the ropes.
 As the early rounds progressed, Chudinov sustained his aggressive approach, applying consistent pressure and sustaining a high work rate, while Buglioni responded with short punches and rallies at times.
 In the sixth round, Chudinov and Buglioni exchanged punches up close.
 In the final few seconds, Buglioni landed a powerful right hand that hurt Chuninov, following up with a series of blows.
 As the bell sounded, Buglioni landed another right hand, sending Chudinov to the canvas.
 No knockdown was ruled, and Buglioni had two points deducted by Referee Terry O'Connor, for punching after the bell.
 Buglioni, sensing Chudinov may not have fully recovered, started the seventh round on the offensive, landing a barrage of solid punches.
 In response, Chudinov retaliated with his own combinations, coming on strong.
 In the eighth, Buglioni, visibly tired, remained on the back foot, as Chuninov, led with the jab and cut off the ring.
 In the final few seconds, both Chudinov and Buglioni traded punches to end the round.
 Buglioni unleashed a quick flurry and body shots to kick off the ninth round.
 Chudinov, firing back and walking Buglioni down, with right and left hooks to the head at close range.
 In the later rounds, Chudinov pressed forward, landing accurate punches, as Buglioni, whose right cheekbone started to swell, looked to land his own countering shots on the inside.
 All three judges unanimously scored the fight in favour of Cleverly, with scores of 120–106, 118–108 and 1117–109.